-While you are employed with the UNC System, you may choose to have a portion of your UNC System 403(b) Plan transferred directly into the Teachers' and State Employees' Retirement System in order to purchase allowable service credits with the State Retirement System.
+While you are employed with the UNC System, you may choose to have a portion of your 457(b) Plan transferred directly into the Teachers' and State Employees' Retirement System in order to purchase allowable service credits with the State Retirement System.

-Forms of Payment for Your Retirement Benefit
+Forms of Payments for Your UNC System 457(b) Plan Benefit

-You will have the opportunity to designate one of several payment options for receiving your benefit when you retire.
+You will have the opportunity to designate one of several payment options for receiving your benefit when you end employment with the UNC System.